One of the best ways to make a living as a writer is to learn how to write more.

 In a previous post, we went over the bullet journaling basics: what it is and how to get started.

-Now let’s kickstart your creativity with 8 ways you can use your bullet journal to help improve your writing career!
+Now let’s kickstart your creativity with 8 bullet journal layouts help improve your writing career!

 Keep lists of words that appeal to you, character ideas, names you love, places that would be interesting to incorporate into a story, and any other good ideas that come to you.

 Make a list of writing prompts, record found dialogue, or create a “what if” list of things that strike you in daily life and make you ask “what if…” questions that you can answer in your writing.

 2. Planning a Work-in-Progress

 To help you plot your next book, break down the outline, chapters, scenes, plot points, character arcs, and more in your journal as a collection.
 Bestselling author Rachel Aaron shares some great ideas for plotting a novel.

 Organize your larger plot arcs for series by mapping them out in your bullet journal.